novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-128.md

 ‘If I marry Hyun-woo, the dynamics might change?’

-Over the past year, the growth of Jungle was nothing compared to the various businesses showcased this January and early February.
+Over the past year, the growth of Jungle was much higher compared to the various businesses showcased this January and early February.

 In other words, while 1996 created something from nothing, the beginning of 1997 already surpassed the status of a small and medium-sized enterprise.

 All the media were paying attention, overseas showed interest, and the business community recognized it.

-So, there’s no rule saying it wouldn’t enter the top 30 groups within at least ten years.
+So, there’s a good chance it will enter the top 30 groups within at least ten years.

 This would give her significant power.